Learn to Sing - II

 Overview

-This is a practical course for singers at any level.
-Whilst basic singing technique will be discussed and repertoire explored, the major part of the course will be workshops for student singers - working on both technique and interpretation.
+This is a practical course for singers who have either attended Learn to Sing I or have some other singing experience.
+Whilst basic singing technique will be discussed and repertoire explored, the major part of the course will be workshops for student singers - working on vocal techniques and interpretation.

 The practice techniques covered will include choosing repertoire; selecting breathing points and practising phrasing; identifying and resolving technical problems; interpretative issues; programme construction and the development of musical memory.
 The emphasis of this part of the course will be to give students the knowledge and experience to make the best use of their practice time.